 For Julie, a PI diagnosis didn't mean giving up an active lifestyle.
 In fact, shortly after being diagnosed, she participated in her first relay event to raise awareness for PI.
-Now that Julie’s stepson is grown, she and her husband moved across the country to fulfill their dream of living near the mountains.
-This meant establishing a relationship with a new treating physician for her PI, as well as creating a completely new healthcare team, a process Julie understands can seem daunting, but is possible!
+Now that Julie’s stepson is grown, she and her husband are looking forward to traveling the country and maybe even finding a new place to call home.

 Karen was diagnosed with PI at the end of 2011, but she had been looking for an answer since 1992.
-As the wife of a police officer and working mother of three young adults, one a Marine and two in college, Karen knows a thing or two about managing a chronic illness while still dealing with everyday life.
-She understands that it is a difficult and sometimes overwhelming diagnosis, but has learned how to empower herself and is grateful to be in a position to help others learn to do the same.
+As the wife of a police officer and working mother of 3 children in college and high school, Karen knows a thing or two about managing a chronic illness—while still dealing with everyday life.
+She understands that it is a difficult and sometimes overwhelming diagnosis, but, she has learned how to empower herself and is grateful to be in a position to help others learn to do the same.

-Scott is the father of two adult children and was diagnosed with CVID at the age of 52.
-As an adult diagnosed with PI after years of fighting infections which began in his childhood, Scott relates to other adults and can walk with them through their journey.
+Scott is the father of two adult children and is diagnosed with PI.
 He and his wife love spending time with their grandchildren and enjoying the great outdoors.
 A proud member of the Patient Advocate team, Scott is thrilled to work alongside members of the community and to serve with passion.

-Laura and her wonderful husband are parents to two active young adults.
-She was diagnosed with CVID in 2017, ten years after her son received the same diagnosis.
-Laura believes education and empowerment are the keys to helping patients successfully navigate their PI journey, just as they navigated their son’s journey through college and recent marriage!
-When she finds the time for herself, she goes to her happy place at the beach.
+Laura and her wonderful husband are parents to 2 active young adults.
+She was diagnosed with CVID in 2017, 10 years after her son received the same diagnosis.
+Laura believes education and empowerment are the keys to helping patients successfully navigate their PI journey.
+When she finds the time for herself, she goes to her happy place: snorkeling at the beach.

-A previous middle school teacher, Renee is also the mother of an adult child.
-After her diagnosis several years ago, she and her husband both relied on MyIgSource for PI Education, resources, and peer-to-peer support.
-Renee hopes to assist others wanting to learn more about PI by sharing her own experience with a PI diagnosis in adulthood, and giving back the education she recieved.
+Renee is a former teacher and mother of 1 adult child.
+Since 2012 when she was initially diagnosed with CVID, she and her husband have both relied on MyIgSource’s educational resources and peer-to-peer support.
+Renee hopes to help other families learn more about PI by sharing her own experience with a PI diagnosis in adulthood.
 She also strives to provide support for others who are searching for answers while coping with the uncertainty of a new diagnosis.

 Having been diagnosed early in life, Austen recognizes the challenges of growing up and transitioning into adulthood with PI.
 He does not let PI stand in the way of his passion for golf and traveling.
-He’s recently discovered cycling and is even training for a triathlon.
-Newly married, Austen can often be found in the kitchen testing new recipes alongside his wife, or on a plane off to their next adventure!
+Newly married, Austen can often be found in the kitchen testing new recipes alongside his wife.

-Lori brings a depth of advocacy experience to her role as Patient Advocate, having spent 10 years advocating for older adults, she shifted gears because she understands how PI Impacts the entire family.
-Lori’s husband was diagnosed with CVID in 2008.
-Through this experience, and as a mother to two children, she has vowed to offer education and support for other families .
+Lori's husband was diagnosed with CVID in 2008.
+Through this experience and as a mother to 2 children, she recognizes how PI can affect the entire family.
 Her husband is a business owner who has learned to manage his PI while successfully pursuing his passions.
 As a proud Patient Advocate, Lori is committed to providing support and encouragement to patients—and their families.

-Shawna is a mother of three adult children and soon-to-be grandmother of two grandsons.
-At only 18-months old, her daughter was diagnosed with primary immunodeficiency.
-This quickly taught Shawna the importance of empowering her daughter to take ownership of her health as she grew into adulthood.
-Shawna enjoys traveling and baking sweet treats for her family (and her team!).
-As a Patient Advocate, Shawna is passionate about coming alongside with her Caregivers and Patients so they never feel alone.
+Shawna is a mother of 3 adult children and grandmother to 1.
+At only 18-months-old, her daughter was diagnosed with PI.
+Shawna quickly learned the importance of empowering her daughter to take ownership of her health as she grew into adulthood.
+Shawna enjoys traveling and baking sweet treats for her family.

-Xan is the mother of two adult children; her daughter was diagnosed with PI early in life.
-She understands the impact PI can have on a child as well as their family and has a passion for helping families and young adults navigate this journey—especially as it pertains to managing education, from pre-school through college.
-She also understands the unknown and how what you need during the PI journey changes with each stage of life, from the littlest preschoolers all the way up to the transitioning adult at 26.
-Xan LOVES Disney and anything to do with Disney.
+Xan is the mother of 2 adult children, and her daughter was diagnosed with PI early in life.
+She understands the impact PI can have on a child as well as the child’s family.
+Xan has a passion for helping families navigate this journey—especially as it pertains to managing education, from pre-school through college.
+Xan is an ardent Disney fan who just might live at Disney World if they would let her.